rishi255/fits_parser/README.md

 * Unable to handle long-string keywords (**CONTINUE**).
 * ~~Currently unable to handle **HISTORY** keywords, and can perform **no** actions on them.~~
 * ~~Unable to handle extensions, can only extract primary header.~~

-## Coming up...

-* Command line functionality!
-Will be able to handle all commands described above as **command line arguments**, where the first argument will have to be the file name.
-eg. `./FITS_Parser  ../sample_file.fits  DISPLAY`